konnektr-io/external-dns-porkbun-webhook/README.md

       targetPort: 80
 ```

-Note the annotation on the service; use the same hostname as the Netcup DNS zone created above.
+Note the annotation on the service; use the same hostname as the Porkbun DNS zone created above.
 The annotation may also be a subdomain
 of the DNS zone (e.g. 'www.example.com').

 By setting the TTL annotation on the service, you have to pass a valid TTL, which must be 120 or above.